RemyPorter/OSCIsoid/README.md

 ### Sonic-Pi
 For testing purposes, I'm using Sonic-Pi's OSC functionality to send test messages. `osc_tester.rb` is a Sonic-Pi loop which just sends a simple message every beat.

+## Running
+The sketch should be able to run as a standalone.
+Any software which can then send OSC messages to port 4601 can control it.
+It is VERY incomplete right now.